SandroMiguel/standard-commit/README.md

 ## Installation

 - **husky** will trigger the commitlint on each commit
-- **commitlint** checks if your commit messages meet the [conventional commit format](https://conventionalcommits.org/)
+- **commitlint** checks if your commit messages meet the [conventional commits](https://conventionalcommits.org/) format
 - **commitizen** helps format commit messages with a series of prompts
-- **standard-version** will update CHANGELOG.md, bump version and generate a new tag
+- **standard-version** will update CHANGELOG.md, bump the version and generate a new tag

-### Step 1 - Install husky, commitlint and standard-version locally
+### Step 1 - Install husky, commitlint, cz-conventional-changelog and standard-version locally

-`yarn add --dev husky @commitlint/cli @commitlint/config-conventional standard-version`
+`yarn add --dev husky @commitlint/cli @commitlint/config-conventional cz-conventional-changelog standard-version`

 ### Step 2 - Install commitizen globally